TaranpreetKaur06/Marketing-Budget-Optimization/README.md

 # Key EDA Insights

 * Radio and Search Ads showed strong positive relationships with sales.
-* TV advertising also contributed positively to revenue generation.
+* TV advertising also contributed positively toward revenue generation.
 * Social Media and Influencer marketing demonstrated weaker direct relationships with sales.
-* Correlation analysis helped identify the most influential channels.
+* Correlation analysis helped identify the most influential marketing channels.

 ---

 # Model Building

-A Multiple Linear Regression model was built using marketing spend channels as input variables and sales as the target variable.
+A Multiple Linear Regression model was built using marketing spend channels as independent variables and sales as the dependent variable.

 ## Steps Performed